Design + Community: National City

 Each unit follows a traditional floor plan with a parlor, formal dining room, kitchen, butler's pantry, and four bedrooms upstairs.
 Twelve-inch thick interlocking brick walls divide the units.
 The brickwork on the row houses was laid with an artistic eye to break the severe lines of the long walls.

-Listed on the National Register of Historic Places, Brick Row is now is an integral part of National City's Heritage Square.
+Listed on the National Register of Historic Places, Brick Row is now an integral part of National City's Heritage Square.
 Each of the 10 units is privately owned and maintained, and the facade is protected so the exterior will always be in keeping with its original Victorian style.

 Address: 130 E. 8th Street Architect: Miller Hull Completed: 2021